SpaceWalker162/space_database_analysis/README.md

 # Space Database and Analysis
 ## Acknowledgment

-Please use the following to acknowledge use of IRFU-Matlab in your publications:
+Please use the following to acknowledge use of Space Database and Analysis in your publications:

 > Data analysis was performed using the Space Database and Analysis package available at https://github.com/SpaceWalker162/space_database_analysis